csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

 #### Artifacts

 List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
+* Zenhub will be used to keep track of what needs to get done, and will be used to assign tasks to team members.
+Zenhub is a free AGILE project management application directly on github.
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
+* We will prioritize tasks by when they are due / need to be displayed.
+* We will create a schedule using google docs or something similar to manage when all project deadlines should be due.

 ----
 ### Highlights